pgfisico/pi-project-morse-code/converting-to-morse-code.md

 ## Testing

 Before going further, make sure that your conversion code is working.
 Run your program and input a message.
 Make sure the message contains at least one uppercase letter, one space, and one character that is not in the `CHARACTER_TO_MORSE_CODE` dictionary so that you test all your code.
+Check that the printed signals are correct using the morse code tree or the ITU recommendation from above.

 If the program doesn't do what you expect it to, there may be a problem in your code.
 Identify and fix any problems, then run your program again to check if the problem has been fixed.